Our Complete Guide to Video Annotation

 In which Industries or Sectors is Video Annotation Mostly Used?

 Almost all modern businesses or industries can make use of video annotation in one way or another.
 As more and more of the systems we rely on become powered by AI, the list of applications for video annotation will continue to expand.
-While the specific annotation technique that is used will vary from sector to sector, in general, all industries can benefit from annotation.
+While the specific annotation technique used will vary from sector to sector, in general, all industries can benefit from annotation.
 Some of the sectors which are already making use of video annotation are:

 Medical